HarrierPanels/ansible/README.md

    - Use *include_tasks* to include the package tasks in the main.yml file.
    - The list of required packages includes *curl*, *lsof*, *mc*, *nano*, *tar*, *unzip*, *vim*, and *zip*.

-- Create a new task to disable SELinux on the managed nodes.
-The task must do nothing by default.
-Reboot nodes where SELinux was disabled, and skip reboot if SELinux is already disabled.
+- Create a new task to disable *SELinux* on the managed nodes.
+   - The task must do nothing by default.
+   - Reboot nodes where SELinux was disabled, and skip reboot if SELinux is already disabled.
-   - Create a playbook to run the common role.
-Run the playbook for all managed nodes.
+- Create a playbook to run the '*common*' role.
+   - Run the playbook for all managed nodes.

 ## Task 3
 # Comming soon!
 Check back often!